nickfox-taterli/imx-yocto-bsp/sources/poky/documentation/overview-manual/concepts.rst

 :term:`Build Directory`.
 The checksum (or signature) for a particular task needs to add the hashes of all the tasks on which the particular task depends.
 Choosing which dependencies to add is a policy decision.
-However, the effect is to generate a master checksum that combines the basehash and the hashes of the task's dependencies.
+However, the effect is to generate a checksum that combines the basehash and the hashes of the task's dependencies.